BrunoVox/ScSR/README.md

 # ScSR
-A Python implementation of paper "Single Image Super-Resolution via Sparse Representation" for educational purposes.
+A Python implementation of the "Single Image Super-Resolution via Sparse Representation" paper.
+Done for educational purposes.

 # Requirements
 Sklearn